cornell-dti/office-hours/docs/database.md

 # Database Documentation
-This document provides detailed descriptions of the PostgreSQL database schema being used for the project, including column-level specifications and function specifications. **Whenever the schema is changed, this document should be updated in the _same_ PR!**
+This document provides detailed descriptions of the PostgreSQL database schema being used for the project, including column-level specifications and function specifications. **Whenever the schema is changed, this document should be updated in the _same_ PR!** It also includes a reference that details the flow of dumping and loading data from Postgres locally for testing purposes.

+## Database Setup
+Assuming you have PostgreSQL installed on your machine (we are currently using version 10), run the following from a terminal window to create a new database:

+`create_db -h <HOST_NAME> -p <PORT> -U <USERNAME> <DATABASE_NAME>`

+You will be prompted to enter the password for the username, and then an empty database will be created.
+Now, we need to use the `psql` command-line tool to load in the schema dump from [`/server/office_hours.sql`](../server/office_hours.sql):

+`psql -h <HOST_NAME> -p <PORT> -U <USERNAME> <DATABASE_NAME> -f <PATH-TO-office_hours.sql>`

+If you get foreign key constraint violations on doing this, it is because Postgres copies over the mock data in an order that doesn't respect the foreign key constraints.
+If this happens, enter the psql command-line tool and execute:

+`SET session_replication_role = replica;`

+Then, exit out of psql and execute the previous command.
+Finally, enter psql again and run:

+`SET session_replication_role = DEFAULT;`

+This will temporarily disable the foreign key constraint checks. ([Source](https://stackoverflow.com/questions/38112379/disable-postgresql-foreign-key-checks-for-migrations))

+Finally, you can play around with the mock data by either using a database management tool ([DBeaver](https://dbeaver.io/) is a tried and tested one that works well, but there are many others) or through GraphiQL or the app!
+If you want to dump the changed database into a file that others can load, run the following command:

+`pg_dump -h <HOST_NAME> -p <PORT> -U <USERNAME> --no-owner <DATABASE_NAME> > <OUTPUT_FILE.sql>`

+This will create a dump the same way `office_hours.sql` was created.
+This file will include all the commands necessary to load in the entire schema, functions, and mock data into a blank database.

 ## Symbols
 |Symbol|Description|